rebelwarrior/numenera/ninth_world.md

 ---

 # The World of Numenéra: The Ninth World
-{:.title.is-1}
+{:.title.is-1.mt-2}

 The Ninth World is like a _medieval magical setting_ but not quite:

-1. __Numenera__ - Numenera is the _sufficiently advanced technologies_ leftover from the previous eras of the Ninth World.
+1. __Numenera__ - Numenera are the _sufficiently advanced technologies_ leftover from the previous eras of the Ninth World.
 It is what we would consider magic.
 It is a global term for items, effects and abilities that are potentially useful.
 > _"Any sufficiently advanced technology is indistinguishable from magic."_ – Arthur C. Clarke's Third Law
 2. __Automatons and Visitors__ - The Ninth World has living remnants from previous worlds: sentient androids and beings from other worlds.
 3. __Abhumans__ - Mutated beyond their humanity, abhumans are their own subspecies and a danger to the other inhabitants of the Ninth World.
 Abhumans are like the goblinoids of a fantasy medieval setting.